gaia-react/remix/README.md

 - [Zod](https://zod.dev/) for data validation and types
 - Robust ESLint ruleset along with [Prettier](https://prettier.io/) and [Stylelint](https://stylelint.io/)
 - [Husky](https://typicode.github.io/husky/) and [Lint-Staged](https://github.com/lint-staged/lint-staged) for pre-commit checks
-- A complete test suite with Vitest, React Testing Library, and PlayWright
+- A complete test suite with [Vitest](https://vitest.dev), [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/), and [PlayWright](https://playwright.dev/docs/intro)
-- [Storybook](https://storybook.js.org/) and [Chromatic](https://chromatic.com/), with a Remix Stub decorator included
+- [Storybook](https://storybook.js.org/) and [Chromatic](https://chromatic.com/), with a [Remix Stub](https://remix.run/docs/en/main/utils/create-remix-stub) decorator included
 - [Mock Service Worker](https://mswjs.io/) with working handlers, and [msw/data](https://github.com/mswjs/data) for data mocking
 - [FontAwesome](https://fontawesome.com/) icons
 - [RVF](https://www.rvf-js.io/) for form management and validation
 - Working authentication example with [remix-auth](https://remix.run/resources/remix-auth)
 - A wrapper around fetch that simplifies API calls
-- Lots of example components, ready for you to use and modify
+- Many example components, ready for you to use and modify
 - Useful utility functions and hooks
-- Light and Dark Mode support
+- Light and dark mode support
 - And much more!

 No matter what your skill level or experience, GAIA will make your life and your code better.

-Read the [GAIA Documentation](https://github.io/gaia-framework) for detailed information.
+Read the [GAIA Documentation](https://github.io/gaia-framework) for detailed information about working with GAIA.

-### Is this associated with the GAIA Flash Framework?
+## Is this associated with the GAIA Flash Framework?

 **Yes!**